vega/vega-lite/site/docs/types.md

 ### Object

 Accepts general object literals.
 For example: `{"left":5, "right":30, "top":5, "bottom":50}`.
-The valid object property names and types will vary across parameters; read the individual parameter descriptions for more information.
+The valid object property names and types will vary across properties; read the individual property descriptions for more information.

 ### String

 Accepts general string values.
 For example: `"bold"`, `"step-before"`, `""`.
-The valid object property names and types may vary across parameters; read the individual parameter descriptions for more information.
+The valid object property names and types may vary across properties; read the individual property descriptions for more information.

 ### Text